phpactor/phpactor/doc/extensions/installing.rst

    | phpactor/console-extension                | 0.1.x-dev 970c787* | Integrate Symfony Console commands  |
    +-------------------------------------------+--------------------+-------------------------------------+

-Note that extensions without a version are not installed.

-Pretending that ``phpactor/completion-worse-extension`` isn’t installed, you can install it with:
+New extensions can be installed as follows:

 ::